juanvel4000/arcabox/README.md

 **or just run the install.sh**
 ### For Arch Linux Users
+You can either, grab the PKGBUILD or set the Repository.
+The PKGBUILD is more updated than the repository

-Add the Arcabox Repository (arcarepo) to your /etc/pacman.conf
+- 1. Add the Arcabox Repository (arcarepo) to your /etc/pacman.conf
 ```bash
 [arcarepo]
 SigLevel = Optional TrustAll
 Server = https://juanvel4000.serv00.net/arcabox/repo/x86_64
 ```
+- 2. Grab the PKGBUILD

+Download [PKGBUILD](http://juanvel4000.serv00.net/arcabox/PKGBUILD), And run makepkg -si You cant use an AUR Helper, because its not the AUR
 ## Features

 - Only requires: curl and tar